 Also known as flow rate, the maximum load capacity is stated in conveyor belt specifications to determine the conveyor belt system’s item limitations.

 Belt System Speed

-This speed indicates how quickly goods can be sent through conveyor systems.
+This speed indicates how quickly goods can be sent through industrial conveyor systems.
 Belt system speed is generally rated as feet per minute.
 Companies on the market for a conveyor belt system should consider the weight and fragility of the material they intend to transport.
 The material dimensions will help inform an appropriate rate for their belt system’s speed.

-In the world of belt systems, drives reverse the direction of a conveyor.
+In the world of conveyor belt systems, drives reverse the direction of a conveyor.
 They can be found at various locations on a conveyor belt.
 Head and end drives are the most common drives, located at whichever side of the belt is responsible for product discharge.

 Different Types of Conveyor Belts

 The conveyor belt specifications vary per system type.
 Most employed types of conveyor belt systems are:

 Their functions differ and are often combined to create a prime transportation machine per the company’s needs.